Materials, Policies and Resources

 Computer Policy

 All students in the School of Architecture and Built Environment are required to have a computer that meets the program-specific standards in this document.
 Please review these standards before making any purchases.
 Incoming students in several programs will be provided with a laptop during their first studio course.
-In some degree programs, there is a course fee that covers the purchase of a program-specific laptop, the 4-year service, and the accidental damage warranty.
+In some degree programs, there is a course fee that covers the purchase of a program-specific laptop, and the 4-year service and accidental damage warranty.
 This purchase method ensures uniformity and the best price relative to the required performance specifications.
 In other degree programs, the minimum standards for laptops are based on the recommendations outlined for all students at Tulane University.

-Camera Equipment
+Loaner Tools and Camera Equipment